acisops/acis_anomaly_pages/source/dpa_shutdown.rst

 * DPA-[AB] POWER should go to zero
 * 1DP28[AB]VO (DPA-[AB] +28V Input Voltage) is expected to have a small uptick, ~0.5 V, consistent with the load suddenly dropping to zero
+* If DPA-A shuts down, the software and hardware bilevels will likely not have normal values.

 All other hardware telemetry should be nominal.
 The current values for these can be found on our Real-Time Telemetry pages.
 Older data can be examined from the dump files or the